Updated September 23, 2021

 In further discussion with Taylor, I was introduced to Maria Thompson Corley.
 Dr. Corley is a Jamaican-born Canadian who is now based in the U.S. She was raised in Alberta and received both Masters and Doctorate degrees in piano performance from the Juilliard School.
 In addition to her performing she is a commissioned composer and arranger with works for solo voice / piano and chorus.
 Her works are best obtained by contacting her directly through her website: www.mariacorley.com.

-I have also become aware of two other composers who, to my knowledge, have not written for solo voice, but along with Dr. Corley, may be interested in future collaborations or commissions:
+Two other composers who, to my knowledge, have not written for solo voice, but may be interested in future collaborations or commissions:

 David Eastmond (b.
 1981) holds a Bachelor of Music degree from the University of Toronto, where he focused on clarinet, music education, composition and French language studies.
 He was a student of clarinet with Peter Stoll and of composition with Chan Ka Nin, John Hawkins, and Christos Hatzis.